tikv/tikv-dev-guide/src/get-started/build-tikv-from-source.md

 * [`llvm` and `clang`](http://releases.llvm.org/download.html) - Used to generate bindings for different platforms and build native libraries (required for grpcio, rocksdb).

+*(Latest version of the above tools should work in most cases.
+When encountering any trouble of building TiKV, try upgrading to the latest.
+If it is not helped, do not hesitate to [ask](#ask-for-help).)*

 ### Getting the repository

 ```